 No Gluten IBS Diet

-A simple way to see if your symptoms are caused by gluten is to eliminate it from the daily meals.
-You have to pay attention to all sources of gluten, including barley, rye, and wheat, carefully reading the label of all packaged products.
+A straightforward method to determine if gluten is causing your symptoms is to remove it from your daily meals.
+You have to pay attention to all sources of gluten, including barley, rye, and wheat, carefully reading the labels of all packaged products.
 If you are a fan of bread and/or pasta, do not despair, as there are plenty of gluten-free options available (R).

 The Elimination Diet